-The following interview was originally published on European Civil War, an old site run by Julian Langness.
+The following interview was originally published on a site run by Julian Langness.

 The following is an interview with Jared, creator of The Great Order. (updated link)